Bira/octopus-carnival/_posts/2023-10-08-hacking-without-hackers.md

 purpose, and allows teams of plucky street mercs like the PCs to operate at the same level as crack corporate commandos when it comes to high-level espionage.
-If the PCs are hired to do a hacking mission, they will usually be provided a datamass pair, but they can also buy their own from the usual illegal channels available to PCs if they want to be enterprising.
+If the PCs are hired to do a hacking mission, they will usually be provided a datamass pair.
+PCs can also buy their own through the usual illegal channels available to PCs in these games.
+It should be difficult, but not impossible.

 In a setting that has datamasses, hacking missions look a lot like the Warframe "mobile defense" missions these devices come from.
 The PCs need to sneak into